 LEAP aims at developing internationally agreed LCA methodologies for livestock to improve how the environmental impacts of the livestock industry are measured and assessed, an important step to reduce the impact of livestock products on the environment.

-The feed industry support LEAP and has contributed to the development of global feed LCA guidelines.
-The final publication of the Global Feed LCA Guidelines methodology in April 2015 represented a significant achievement and milestone.
+The feed industry supports LEAP and has contributed to the development of global feed LCA guidelines.
+In September 2020 LEAP published the guidelines on the environmental performance of feed additives in livestock supply chains, which follows the publication of the Global Feed LCA Guidelines methodology in April 2015 – these guidelines represented a significant achievement and milestone.

 The Guidelines provide practical and science-based recommendations to assess the environmental performance of feed supply chains.
 They carry an international scientific consensus based on the input of twenty international experts in the drafting process and a thorough international public review which took place ahead of this official release.
 The guidelines can be accessed on the LEAP website: http://www.fao.org/partnerships/leap/en/.